 Now that you know who you’re talking to with your branding, figure out what to talk about and how.

-Start by listing your value propositions (aka value props) – the unique factors that make your brand and/or products attractive to customers.
+Start by listing your value propositions (aka value props), the unique factors that make your brand or products attractive to customers.
 Most, if not all, of your messaging should either directly or indirectly refer to these value props.

 With your value props cemented, build a brand pyramid.
 Your brand pyramid should include:

-- Features – tangible aspects and facts about the brand/products
+- Features: tangible aspects and facts about the brand or products

-How will your brand will appear across visual mediums?
-These are the key visual elements:
+How will your brand appear across visual media?
+These are the key visual elements.

-A simple yet recognizable visual representation of your brand.
-Include secondary logos and other variations as well as usage rules, like spacing and proper/improper usage examples.
+This is a simple yet recognizable visual representation of your brand.
+Include secondary logos and other variations as well as usage rules, like spacing and examples of proper and improper usage.

-The logo design process includes research, sketching ideas and vectorizing full logo concepts.
-Modify your final logo to create additional horizontal, vertical and small badge versions.
+The process of designing a logo includes research, sketching ideas, and vectorizing full logo concepts.
+Modify your final logo to create additional horizontal, vertical, and small badge versions.

-Provide instructions on how to use visual elements in media, like sample ads, social posts, etc., with suggestions on accompanying messaging, like words to use in captions, hashtags and more.
+Provide instructions on how to use visual elements in media, like sample ads, social posts, and so on, with suggestions on accompanying messaging, like words to use in captions, hashtags, and more.

-This section will provide examples of your branding as it will appear in the real world, including business cards, T-shirts, billboards and product packaging, among others.
+This section will provide examples of your branding as it will appear in the real world, including business cards, T-shirts, billboards, and product packaging.
 You’ll need a graphic designer to create these images, as you won’t actually have any of these physical items created yet.